bily-yen/bily-yen/README.md

 <div align="left">

-<h1>Hey there 👋</h1>

-###

-<h3>Okwaro</h3>
+<h1>Okwaraw</h1>

 <p>
-  I'm a passionate geospatial data analyst and software developer from Nairobi, Kenya, with roots in Siaya County.<br><br>
+    I build a wide range of applications for corporates, focusing on renowned programming utilities.
-  With a strong foundation in geospatial data acquisition, visualization, and analysis, I specialize in freelance and contract work within this field.
-I am also committed to advancing my skills in general computer programming and project management.<br><br>
+    <strong>Other specialties include GIS analysis, visualization, data acquisition,</strong> as well as <strong>database management, machine learning, web development,</strong> and <strong>mobile app development.</strong> My work spans freelance and contract projects in these areas, and I am committed to advancing my skills in computer programming and project management.
+    <br><br>
-  I started my coding journey in 2022 and have been continuously expanding my expertise in various programming languages and tools.
-Over the past four months, I achieved my longest coding streak, a testament to my dedication and growth in this field.
+    With close to five years of experience, I have actively expanded my expertise across various programming languages and tools.
+Recently, I achieved my longest coding streak, underscoring my dedication and growth in the tech landscape.
 </p>

 ###